 We strongly advise you not to leave your My Cambridge Application questionnaire to the last minute - if you have a problem this could have serious consequences so why risk it?
 Unfortunately we are not able to consider applications unless My Cambridge Application is submitted and the application fee paid by the deadline.

 If you are applying for Chemical Engineering & Biotechnology, Computer Science, Economics, Engineering, Medicine or Natural Sciences, please take into account your Written Assessment date which is just before the My Cambridge Application deadline (18 October 2023).
-TIP: We advise that if you submit your UCAS application and My Cambridge Application nice and early, this will give you space to focus on your written assessment and it will make the process less stressful for you.
+TIP: We advise that if you submit your UCAS application and My Cambridge Application nice and early, this will give you space to focus on your written assessment and it will make the process much less stressful for you.

 If you don't receive a log-in email